 I frowned.
 "Are you really going to make me say it?"

 I wasn't looking at her, but I could practically feel her rolling her eyes.
-"You're very pretty," she said, trying to make me feel better even though I knew the truth.
+"You're very pretty," she said, even though I knew the truth.
 I was anything but pretty.

-"You don't have to lie, you know, I know I'm not.
-I mean, I was voted "ugliest girl in school", remember?"
-I said, thinking resignedly about that day.
+"You don't have to lie, you know.
+I know I'm not.
+I mean, I was voted 'ugliest girl in school', remember?"
+I said, my mind resignedly remembering that day.

-"You mean the immature pricks whose lives solely depends on their insecurities to suffice what they think is a satiable person?
-I hardly think they know what "cool" is to make a stupid list.
-So, don't listen to that, Izzy," she said softly, trying to cheer me up.
+"You mean by those immature pricks whose lives solely depends on their insecurities to suffice what they think is a satiable person?
+I hardly think they know what 'cool' is to make a stupid list," she said with a snort.

 "Well, they're right, and I don't want to go to that party," I said, going back to reading my book.
-I was just getting to the good part when she slammed her hands on my book, closing it shut.
+I was about to get to the good part when she slapped her hands on it, and closed it shut.

-"But-but you have to go!
-It will be fun!" she whined, as she gave me her infamous puppy dog eyes.
+"But you have to go!
+It will be fun," she whined, giving me her infamous puppy dog eyes.
 "I hardly doubt that what you're reading will be anywhere near as fun as seeing your crush."

 She had a good point.
 "Fine, but I'm only going because of you."
-She opened her mouth to say something before I cut her off, "Not...because of Jason," I said giving in to her again as I only partially lied.
+She opened her mouth to say something before I cut her off, "Not—because of Jason," I said, giving in to her again as I partially lied.

 "Thank you!
-You won't regret it!" she yelled, hugging me tightly.
+You won't regret it," she yelled, and hugged me tightly.

 "I better not," I grumbled back.

 "You won't.
-I'll see you after school, my place as always," she said, waving goodbye as she ran off to gosh knows where.
+I'll see you after school, my place as always," she said, then ran off to gosh knows where.

 Shaking my head at her, I sent her a small wave back, attempting once more to ignore how I looked compared to her thin, pretty frame.
 Once again, I failed...